Dasharo/docs/docs/variants/msi_z690/hardware_matrix.md

 # Hardware configuration matrix

-The tables below contain information about current components of workstations for Zir_Blazer available in 3mdeb testing laboratory.
+The tables below contain information about current components of workstations for MSI PRO Z690-A available in 3mdeb testing laboratory.

 ## LA1E312159